ivbsoftware/csda1020-lab1/notebooks/load-data-igorb3.md

       " AND model <> ''",
       " AND mileage is not NULL",
       " AND manufacture_year is not NULL",
-      " AND engine_displacement is not NULL",
-      " AND engine_power is not NULL",
-      " AND transmission <> ''",
-      " AND door_count is not NULL",
-      " AND seat_count is not NULL",
-      " AND fuel_type <> ''",
-      " AND date_created is not NULL",
-      " AND date_last_seen is not NULL"
+      " AND price_eur is not NULL"
 )
 count <- dbGetQuery(conn, paste("select count(*) from events", " WHERE", filter))
 cars.sample.totalFilered <- count$`_c0`